How India welcomed ‘son-in-law’ Rishi Sunak and wife Akshata Murty: ‘Both are Desi!’

 The prime minister before his departure emphasised that he will focus on “stabilising the global economy” at the summit.

 “I’m heading to the #G20 Summit with a clear focus.
 Stabilising the global economy.
 Building international relationships.
 Supporting the most vulnerable.
-This action is part of that – Putin again has failed to show up for the G20 but we will show up with support for Ukraine,” he wrote on X.
+This action is part of that – Putin again has failed to show up for the G20 but we will show up with support for Ukraine,” he wrote on Twitter/X.

-During his visit to Delhi Mr Sunak will be staying at the five-star Shangri-La Hotel in central Connaught Place, along with the rest of his delegation from the UK, amid high security and restrictions for the national capital’s residents.
+During his visit to Delhi, Mr Sunak will be staying at the five-star Shangri-La Hotel in central Connaught Place, along with the rest of his delegation from the UK, amid high security and restrictions for the national capital’s residents.

 Delhi’s chief minister Arvind Kejriwal has declared a public holiday for the city lasting until Monday – most Saturdays are considered a day of work in India – directing all schools, government and private offices to remain shut.
-There are also strict traffic restrictions in the central New Delhi district, also known as the Lutyen’s Zone, where Mr Sunak will be staying, meaning only residents and those in essential service jobs are allowed to enter the area.
+There are also strict traffic restrictions in the central New Delhi district, also known as the Lutyens Zone, where Mr Sunak will be staying, meaning only residents and those in essential service jobs are allowed to enter the area.

 Join our commenting forum